ttscoff/bunch/bunch-files/commands.md

 This simply takes a string of text and creates a Notification Center alert or banner (depending on your settings).
 Banners are assigned an identifier with the calling Bunch's name, so subsequent alerts overwrite the first, avoiding a pileup of notifications.

 > I highly recommend setting your alert style for Bunch to "Alerts" in System Preferences->Notifications.
-This makes the information from Bunches more useful, and allows some actions (like scheduled Bunches) to provide a cancel method that would otherwise be immediately hidden.
+This makes the information from Bunches more useful, and allows some actions (like scheduled Bunches) to provide a cancel method that would otherwise be quickly hidden.
 {:.tip}

 ### __Sleep__ Commands {#sleep}